coding4vinayak/agent-frame-work1-emergent/docs/SETUP.md

 **Problem:** Cannot connect to database

+**Error:** `DATABASE_URL must be set.
+Did you forget to provision a database?`

 **Solutions:**
-- Verify `DATABASE_URL` in Secrets
+- Verify `DATABASE_URL` is set in Replit Secrets
-- Check Neon database is active
+- Check the database URL format includes `?sslmode=require`
-- Ensure SSL mode is required in connection string
+- Ensure Neon database is active (not paused)
 - Verify network connectivity
 - Check both Node.js and Python have same `DATABASE_URL`
+- Update `python-agents/.env` with the correct URL

 ### Python Agent Connection Issues